nemosminer/NemosMiner/README.md

    GUI

-      Since version 3.9.9 (Beta) NemosMiner has a Web GUI making it easy to configure and run.
+      Since version 3.9.9.x (Beta) NemosMiner has a Web GUI making it easy to configure and run.
-      Relies on config files.
+      NemosMiner relies on config files.
 No need to edit bat files.
-Simply run NemosMiner.bat Set the config on the config tab, save, close, run NemosMiner.bat
+Simply run NemosMiner.bat Set the config in the Web GUI, apply & start mining

    Pause mining